erickarbe/gccastatamic/content/collections/pages/brandon-fellowship.md

         content:
           -
             type: paragraph
-            attrs:
-              textAlign: left
             content:
               -
                 type: text
-                text: 'If chosen for an interview, candidates must attend an in-person interview at GCCA before a selection committee.'
+                text: 'If chosen for an interview, candidates must attend an in-person interview at GCCA on July 22nd before the selection committee.'
         type: new_item
         enabled: true
     type: content_grid